RiccardoGMoschetti/API-rehab/docs/index.md

 - Azure Functions on App Service Plans (both Linux and Windows)
 - .NET workloads

-## What we found for Azure Functions?
+## What we found for Azure Functions
-Nothing that we did not expect: more expensive Azure Functions guaranteed better performance.
+Nothing that we did not expect: more expensive Azure Functions guarantee better performance.
 However, how better and how expensive intrigued us in some cases, especially for the top tier.

 ## How we measured Azure Functions